solo-io/gloo/docs/content/guides/traffic_management/hello_world/_index.md

           namespace: gloo-system
 ```

-When a Virtual Service is created, Gloo immediately updates the proxy configuration.
+When a Virtual Service is created, Gloo Edge immediately updates the proxy configuration.
 Since the status of this Virtual Service is `Accepted`, we know this route is now active.

 At this point we have a Virtual Service with a routing rule sending traffic on the path `/all-pets` to the Upstream `petstore` at a path of `/api/pets`.

 ### Test the Route Rule

-Let’s test the route rule by retrieving the URL of the Gloo gateway, and sending a web request to the `/all-pets` path of the URL using curl:
+Let’s test the route rule by retrieving the URL of Gloo Edge, and sending a web request to the `/all-pets` path of the URL using curl:

 ```shell
 curl $(glooctl proxy url)/all-pets